Quantum Noise Reduction in the Space-based Gravitational Wave Antenna DECIGO Using Optical Springs and Homodyne Detection scheme: Quantum Noise in a Fabry–Perot Cavity with Diffraction Losses

 where $E_{0}$ is a constant and $\omega_{0}$ is the angular frequency of the laser light.
 The amplitude of the electric fields at the detectors PD-A and PD-B, represented by $E_{\mathrm{A}}$ and $E_{\mathrm{B}}$, are given by \cite{galaxies11060111} -

 \begin{widetext}

 \end{widetext}

 here, $r_{1}$ and $t_{1}$ are the amplitude reflectivity and transmissivity of BS1, while $r_{2}$ and $t_{2}$ are those of the beam splitter, BS2, used in the homodyne detector for recombining the LO and the reflected beam fron the cavity.
-In this study, all the optics are considered to be ideal and lossless.
-Thus, for all optics, the following equation is satisfied -
+In this study, the optics in the homodyne detection system are considered to be ideal and lossless.
+Thus, for these optics, the following equation is satisfied -

 In addition, ${\phi}^{\prime}$ represents the detuning angle from resonance and $\xi$ represents the relative phase shift of the LO light with respect to $E_1$, which is dues for choosing the readout quadrature of the homodyne detector.
-Unlike previous studies, we include the parameter $D$, that accounts for the loss in carrier light in the reflection of the cavity due to diffraction.
+Unlike previous studies \cite{galaxies11060111}, we include the parameter $D$, which accounts for the loss in carrier light in the reflection of the cavity due to diffraction.